Permafrost/Tundra/README.md

       these characters may be specified, or if unspecified, the default encoding of the platform will be used.

-    Implemented with the [java.net.URLDecoder class].
+    Implemented with the [java.net.URLDecoder] class.

     * Inputs:
       * `$string` is a string containing URI-encoded data to be decoded.